 Some argue that the word "holl" means "hill."
 Others argue that the word means "hollow."
 If the word means "hill", the argument is that it is a grave mound, and that the sacrifice is to the Ancestors, not the Alfar (Elves) for healing.
 They argue that the Ancestors have the power if blotted to, to heal.
 Being fluent in Old Saxon, and not having a huge knowledge of Old Norse/Icelandic, I look up key words when I do not know the meaning, or the Old Saxon language doesn't have the same word.
 While many do translate this as hill, most translate it as "hollow", like a hollow log.
 This word is used by Icelanders from something like what is pictured here:

 Some also use a passage in one of the King's sags to argue that "alfar" means "departed Ancestors whose names have been forgotten" instead of only meaning "elves."
 The Kings' sagas include a widely studied account of an early Swedish king being worshiped after his death and being called Ólafr Geirstaðaálfr ('Ólafr the elf of Geirstaðir'), and a demonic elf at the beginning of Norna-Gests þáttr. [Ármann Jakobsson (2006).
 "The Extreme Emotional Life of Völundr the Elf".
 Scandinavian Studies.
 78 (3): 227–54.
 JSTOR 40920693.]
-I think this argument is not a strong one, as Ancestor veneration was common amongst the Germanic tribes (Germanic includes the Norse) and even non-Germanic peoples.
+This argument is not a strong one, as Ancestor veneration was common amongst the Germanic tribes and even non-Germanic peoples.
 The Swedish Alfablot is the final major argument that Alfablot is an Ancestral blot done by families, where foreigners and non-family members were not allowed to attend.
 Swedish Alfablot: Alfablot was clearly done by families in the homestead, with the exclusion of non-family members.
 We have only one mention of the historical Alfablot as a "Swedish" holiday, the Swedish poem Austrfararvisur.
 In early winter of the year 1018, Sigvatr Þórðarson (a Norwegian Christian) traveled to Sweden and claimed he was refused hospitality due to the Swedish blot called alfablót, which was being held in the homes of Sweden, to each home he traveled.
 Austrfararvisur makes very clear that Alfablot was done by individual Heathen families: Austrfararvísur (verses 1-6): “After an arduous journey, Sighvatr and his companions arrived at a homestead called Hof.
 They expected to be received as per the laws of hospitality, but the door remained shut.
 Sighvatr had to stick his nose down into a narrow opening in a front door to present himself, but the people of the household declined by saying that the place was holy.
 Sighvatr retorted that the trolls should take them and continued to the next homestead.
 At the following farm, he met a lady who told him to go away and said "Don't go further inside unlucky man!
 We are afraid of Odin's wrath; we are Heathens!"
 Then, she chased him away as if he were a wolf and said that they "are having the Alfablot at the homestead."”

 For Scandinavian Heathenry, which has Vanir (the Vanir are not mentioned outside of Scandinavia or DaneLaw England), the god Freyr is associated with elves. Álfheimr (literally "elf-world") is given to Freyr in Grímnismál.
 Snorri Sturluson identified Freyr as one of the Vanir.
 However, the term Vanir is rare in Eddaic verse, very rare in Skaldic verse, and is not generally thought to appear in other Germanic languages.
-Please join us on the Facebook Group: Saxon Heathenry, and the Facebook Page "Germanic Heathenry."
+Please join us on the Facebook Group Aldsidu: Saxon Heathenry, and the Facebook Page "Germanic Heathenry."
 In this article, I have given a brief overview of the Elves.
 It is clear that "Santa's Elves" are extremely different from the Elves in historical Heathen folklore.
 The idea of light colored hair, or white hair, especially seen in Peter Jackson's movies of the "Lord of the Rings Trilogy" and "The Hobbit Trilogy" comes from the fact that the word for Elves, "alfar" comes from a proto-Germanic word meaning "white."
 In Germanic literature, the Elves are most often associated with deceit and trick-playing.
 Modern Neo-Pagan movements more take modern "fantasy" elements on the elves for their artwork in particular, and often in their belief system.
 I have not seen any "Asatru" organization or group teach "Alfablot."
 I do think that Alfablot is the best argument for the word "alfar" meaning "Ancestors" as well, as in the Swedish blot only allows family members.
 Therefore, the Swedish Alfablot would only make sense if it was an Ancestral blot to not allow non-family members.
 In Old Saxon literature, "forthrun" is the word that means "Ancestors."
 The same is true in other Germanic languages, they all have words for "Ancestors."
 Therefore, I am not entirely convinced that Swedish Alfablot is an Ancestral blot.
 A good counter argument is the Old Saxon Blood Moon (attested in the Old Saxon document "Essen Necrology" and matching Bede's "De Temporum Ratione" written 725 AD) which mentions that the Anglish (Angles) in England celebrate blots (plural) during the entire moon of "blodmanod" (meaning "Blood Moon").
 Bede stating that Blood Moon was "a moon of blots to the Gods for the animals they were about to kill."
 (Bede De Temporum Ratione, Chapter 15).
 In the end, I can only conclude that we have insufficient evidence to state that the word "alfar" also means "ancestors."